Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: More Ablation Study

 \textbf{Pretrained backbones.} We present the ablation studies on different pretrained backbones in Table.~\ref{backbone}.
 We show the results on both DINO and DINOv2 pretrained ViT encoders with different patch sizes.
 Generally, our method achieves competitive results on all variants of visual encoders.
 Comparing the first two lines, i.e., DINO ViT-S/16 vs. DINO ViT-S/8, smaller patch size contributes to notable performance improvements, approximately 2 points on two benchmarks, due to more fine-grained segmentation predictions.
 Comparing DINO and DINOv2, despite larger patch size, more advanced DINOv2 pretrained backbones reach comparable performance.
 This reveals the robustness and flexibility of our method to different backbones.

-\textbf{Motion representations.} In training, we use the spatio-temporal attention maps as latent motion representations for dynamic motion alignment $\mathcal{L}_{\text{m}}$.
-There are some alternatives to formulate this motion representation.
-Here we explore two variants in Table~\ref{motion}.
-The one is simple global feature correlation, which directly calculates the dot product between spatio-temporal feature vectors, i.e., $C_g=\Tilde{F}\Tilde{F}^T\in\mathbb{R}^{THW\times THW}$.
-The other is local feature correlation, where we sample a sliding local window with size $T_p\times H_p\times W_p$ for each grid, and obtain the local correlation matrix $C_l\in\mathbb{R}^{THW\times T_pH_pW_p}$.
-It is obvious that using the self-attention maps as motion representation substantially outperforms the performance of the other two methods.
-Compared to the global correlation, the learnable parameters in attention layers enhance the modeling capacity, which enables the self-attention maps to capture more comprehensive spatio-temporal dependencies and serve as a better motion representation.
-The local correlation only captures temporal dynamics in limited reception fields, restricting the ability for long-term perception.

 \textbf{Number of key frames.} As stated in the above section, it is feasible to sparsely sample video frames as \texttt{key} to reduce computation costs in inference.
 We present the ablation study in Table~\ref{sample}.
 We report the multiple object segmentation performance as well as the inference throughput ratio (including the whole feature extraction, attention calculation and clustering process).
 Interestingly, our findings suggest that promising results for video object segmentation can still be achieved even when only 10\% of the frames are sampled.
 This sparse sampling approach leads to a remarkable $2.3\times$ speedup in inference.
 For illustration, given a video with $T$ frames, we uniformly sample $T'=0.1T$ frames as \texttt{key}, with the original $T$ frames as \texttt{query}, and calculate the cross-attention $A'_v\in\mathbb{R}^{THW\times T'HW}$.
 This linearly reduces the channel dimension of each attention map.
 Then we perform hierarchical clustering on these $THW$ samples with reduced channel dimension and produce the cluster assignments (segmentation masks) for all frames within the video in one shot.
 The underlying reason is that video frames are highly redundant, sparse sampling could provide an abundant temporal reference for spatio-temporal dependency calculation.
 Hence, by sampling a small percentage of the entire video, we achieve comparable performance with a substantial reduction in computational cost, leading to faster inference speeds.
+Furthermore, techniques such as quantization~\cite{li2024frequencyaware,ding2024ampa,lu2024terdit} and pruning~\cite{ding2023prune,lu2024spp,lu2024not,NEURIPS2023_62c9aa4d} can provide additional speedups for the method.